 Dr. Ariail is a past president of the Gender Issues and Worklife Balace Section of the American Accounting Association (AAA), past president of the Southeast Region of the AAA, and past president of the Georgia Association of Accounting Educators.

-As of July 2021, Dr. Ariail has published a total of 81 works.
-Of these 43 have appeared in peer reviewed journals, both academic and practitioner.
-His academic works include publications in Accounting, Auditing and Accountability, Issues in Accounting Education, and Behavioral Research in Accounting, and The Journal of Foresic and Investigative Accounting.
-His pratitice oriented works have appeared in the Journal of Accountancy, The Tax Advisor, and Today’s CPA (Texas Society of CPAs), and Current Accounts (Georgia Society of CPAs.
+As of May 2023, Dr. Ariail has published a total of 84 works.
+Of these, 46 have appeared in peer reviewed journals, both academic and practitioner.
+His academic publications have appeared in Accounting, Auditing and Accountability, Issues in Accounting Education, Accounting Education, Behavioral Research in Accounting, and The Journal of Foresic and Investigative Accounting.
+His pratitice oriented works have appeared in the Journal of Accountancy, The Tax Advisor, Today’s CPA (Texas Society of CPAs), and Current Accounts (Georgia Society of CPAs.

-Dr. Ariail’s research has received 14 awards and has been presented 104 times at academic conferences.
-In 2012, he was a Georgia Governor’s Teaching Fellow.
-At SPSU he received an outstanding teaching award, and in 2014 he was SPSU’s Teacher of the Year.
+Dr. Ariail’s research and teaching has received 23 awards/grants and been presented 112 times at academic conferences.
+In 2012, he was a Georgia Governer’s Teaching Fellow.
+At SPSU, in 2013, he received an Outstanding Faculty Award, and in 2014 he was SPSU’s Teacher of the Year.

 Dr. Ariail is a U.S. Army vertern, having served in the Military Intelegence Branch for a total of 14 years.
 During the cold war, he was a strategic analyst focused on Russia.
 He was honorably discharged in 1984 with a rank of captain.